Forex.com ReviewOpen Demo Account

 - Supports multiple trading platforms including MetaTrader and WebTrader

-- Makes it possible for traders to choose between standard and commission accounts
+- Allows traders to choose between standard and commission accounts

-- Boasts of relatively trading fees compared to most other U.S based brokers
+- Boasts of relatively low trading fees compared to its US peers

-- The maximum leverage isn’t available to all the trading instruments
+- The maximum leverage isn’t available for all traded instruments

 - Its WebTrader platform if fairly rigid and not easily customizable

-- Forex.com trading platforms feature limited fundamental analysis tools
+- Trading platform features limited fundamental analysis tools

 - Doesn’t support spread betting and binary options for futures traders